hertzmann/painterJava/README.md

 I haven't looked at this code in more than 20 years, but, amazingly, it runs just fine with no modification.
 Thanks to [Manuel Rodriguez Ladrón de  Guevara](https://github.com/manuelladron) for the impetus to dig up the files and for testing it out.

-Note: for my NPAR2000 paper, I re-implemented this algorithm in C++/OpenGL, and I may release that code at some point too.
+For my NPAR2000 paper, I re-implemented this algorithm in C++/OpenGL, and I may release that code at some point too.
 That code does not work out of the box.

 # Installation